viktorsommar/gh_api_client/README.md

 ### Tests
 This repository has been equipped with Cypress for E2E tests.
 You will get extra scores for adding and component tests (using Jest and Enzyme)

-To run the test suitee, execute:
+To run the test suite, execute:
 ```
 $ yarn cypress
 ```